All American Entertainment Named to Inc. Best Workplaces in 2022. Read more

 It's Time to Turn Republicans and Democrats Into Americans with ...

-Our booking agents have successfully helped clients around the world secure talent like Mickey Edwards for speaking engagements, personal appearances, product endorsements, or corporate entertainment for over 15 years.
-The team at All American Entertainment represents and listens to the needs of organizations and corporations seeking to hire keynote speakers, celebrities or entertainers.
-Fill out a booking request form for Mickey Edwards, or call our office at 1.800.698.2536 to discuss your upcoming event.
-One of our experienced agents will be happy to help you get pricing information and check availability for Mickey Edwards or any other celebrity of your choice.
+Our experienced booking agents have successfully helped clients around the world secure speakers like Mickey Edwards for speaking engagements, personal appearances, product endorsements, or corporate entertainment since 2002.
+Click the Check Schedule button above and complete the form on this page to check availability for Mickey Edwards, or call our office at 1.800.698.2536 to discuss your upcoming event.
+One of our experienced agents will be happy to help you get speaking fee information and check availability for Mickey Edwards or any other speaker of your choice.

-How much does it cost to book Mickey Edwards?
+How much does it cost to book Mickey Edwards for a speaking engagement?

-Booking fees for Mickey Edwards, or any other speakers and celebrities, are determined based on a number of factors and may change without notice.
-Pricing often varies according to the circumstances, including the talent's schedule, market conditions, length of presentation, and the location of the event.
-Speaker fees listed on this website are intended to serve as a guideline only.
-In some cases, the actual quote may be above or below the stated range.
-For the most current fee to hire Mickey Edwards, please fill out the booking request form or call our office at 1.800.698.2536 to speak with an experienced booking agent.
+Speaking fees for Mickey Edwards, or any other speakers and celebrities, are determined based on a number of factors and may change without notice.
+The estimated fees to book Mickey Edwards are $10,000 - $20,000 for live events and $10,000 - $20,000 for virtual events.
+For the most current speaking fee to hire Mickey Edwards, click the Check Schedule button above and complete the form on this page, or call our office at 1.800.698.2536 to speak directly with an experienced booking agent.

 Who is the agent for Mickey Edwards?

-All American Entertainment has successfully secured celebrity talent like Mickey Edwards for clients worldwide for more than 15 years.
-As a full-service talent booking agency, we have access to virtually any speaker or celebrity in the world.
+AAE Speakers Bureau has successfully secured keynote speakers like Mickey Edwards for clients worldwide since 2002.
+As a full-service speaker booking agency, we have access to virtually any speaker or celebrity in the world.
 Our agents are happy and able to submit an offer to the speaker or celebrity of your choice, letting you benefit from our reputation and long-standing relationships in the industry.
-Fill out the booking request form or call our office at 1.800.698.2536, and one of our agents will assist you to book Mickey Edwards for your next private or corporate function.
+Please click the Check Schedule button above and complete the form on this page including the details of your event, or call our office at 1.800.698.2536, and one of our agents will assist you to book Mickey Edwards for your next private or corporate function.

 Mickey Edwards is a keynote speaker and industry expert who speaks on a wide range of topics including Finance, Economy and Authors.
 The estimated speaking fee range to book Mickey Edwards for live events is $10,000 - $20,000, and for virtual events $10,000 - $20,000.
 Mickey Edwards generally travels from Washington, DC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Joseph Stiglitz, Daniel Altman and Robert Bryce.
+Similar motivational celebrity speakers are Daniel Altman, John Zogby and Robert Bryce.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Mickey Edwards for an upcoming event.

 Mickey Edwards Speaking Topics